AnggaR96s/Reforestation/README.md

-## What do you call a monkey in a mine field?
-A babooooom!
+## Two silk worms had a race.
+They ended up in a tie.